 Waste Management: (1950) I was around ten years old, driving with my parents down from Mt Lemon, a mountain just outside Tucson, Arizona.
-I remember looking out over the valley plain and town below, and wondering how civilization could ever deal with the massive amount of garbage it generated.
+I remember looking out over the plain and town below, and wondering how civilization could ever deal with the massive amount of garbage it generated.
 It took decades for that problem to become universally obvious.
-I suppose that counts as one of those, “out of the mouths of babies” prescient realizations.
+I suppose that counts as one of those, ‘out of the mouths of babes’ prescient realizations.

 Trust People to be People: In my late teens, I was living in Los Angeles sharing an apartment with a Cuban refugee.
 One day he asked to borrow $100 (worth more in 1962 than now!).
 I did without thought or concern.
 He never paid it back, and when I confronted him, he just shrugged it off.
 That taught me to be wary about the insincere ‘flaky’ side of human nature.

 Life and Death are One: (1964) I was living in Bangkok and riding to work each day on the bus.
-When I received word that my younger brother had died, I began intensely struggling with the nature of life and death; for the first time in my life, it was real.
+When I received word that my younger brother had died, I began intensely struggling with the nature of life and death.
+For the first time in my life, death was real.
 After some months, I realized that life and death were essentially and mysteriously the same… like two sides of the same coin.
 ‘Buy into one, you buy into the other’, so to speak.
-This was one realization that I knew was profound at the time — perhaps because of all the energy I’d put into pondering life and death.
+I knew this realization was profound at the time — perhaps because of all the energy I’d expended pondering life and death.